bf2fc6cc711aee1a0c2a/kas-installer/README.md

 1. To create a cluster, run `managed_kafka.sh --create <cluster name>`.
 Progress will be printed as the cluster is prepared and provisioned.
 1. To list existing clusters, run `managed_kafka.sh --list`.
 1. To remove an existing cluster, run `managed_kafka.sh --delete <cluster ID>`.
-1. To use kafka bin scripts against pre existing kafka cluster, run `managed_kafka.sh --certgen <cluster name>`.
+1. To use kafka bin scripts against pre existing kafka cluster, run `managed_kafka.sh --certgen`.
 The cert generation is already performed at the end of `--create`.
 Point the `--command-config flag` to the generated app-services.properties in the working directory.
 * If there is already 2 service accounts pre-existing you must delete 1 of them for this script to work

 [git_tool]:https://git-scm.com/downloads